oslokommune/okctl-upgrade/gists/bump-eks/README.md

 Make sure you have upgraded to Okctl version TODO or later.

+TODO: Okctl doesn't support EKS 1.21.
+We will update this guide when it is.

 ## EKS 1.22

 If you're upgradring to EKS 1.22, you must follow the below steps.
 If you do not, your application **probably will stop working**.